MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/server/dotnet-core.md

 # How to use the ASP.NET Core backend server SDK

-This topic shows you have to configure and use the ASP.NET Core backend server SDK to produce a datasync server.
+This topic shows you have to configure and use the ASP.NET Core backend server SDK to produce a data sync server.

 ## Supported Platforms